KempnerInstitute/nodelens/docs/source/user_guide/pruning.rst

 Pruning Guide
 =============

-This guide covers the pruning capabilities in the alignment framework, including different strategies and experiment types.
+This guide covers the pruning capabilities in LossLens, including different strategies and experiment types.

 Overview
 --------